Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Tests for the new code

 \subsection{Summary of test results}

 After all tests we come to the following conclusions:

 \begin{itemize} \item The isotropised formulation for anisotropic conduction ensures that the solving algorithm is stable and does not lead to non-physical heat conduction.
-However, it violates the prerequisites we used to derive an anisotropic formulation. \item We find that the fully anisotropic formulation behaves sufficiently well for adequately smooth temperature distributions.
-Since the degree of instability should be small in comparison to hydrodynamical effects we only apply this formulation in our cosmological simulations. \item We have briefly investigated the effects of different scalings for perpendicular suppression and further inquire their behaviour in simulations of galaxy clusters. \end{itemize}
+However, it violates the prerequisites we used to derive an anisotropic formulation. \item We find that the fully anisotropic formulation behaves sufficiently well for adequately smooth temperature distributions. \nr{Since the degree of instability should be small in comparison to hydrodynamical effects and is further suppressed by the application of a heat flux limiter, we only apply this formulation in our cosmological simulations.
+We made sure that the instability does not grow over time on it's own and is furthermore not a numerical one in sense of the solver we apply to the discretisation of the conduction equation.} \item We have briefly investigated the effects of different scalings for perpendicular suppression and further inquire their behaviour in simulations of galaxy clusters. \end{itemize}